-Our mouth helps us to breathe, talk, eat and swallow.
+The mouth has a number of defence mechanisms to help prevent infection and damage.
+In the UK, around 8,900 new cases of mouth cancer are diagnosed every year.
 Mouth cancer includes any cancer in the oral cavity including the lips, the front two-thirds of the tongue, the upper and lower gums, the inside lining of the cheek and lips, the floor of the mouth, the roof of the mouth and the area behind the wisdom teeth.

 Smoking and Alcohol